gouherdanish/gouherdanish.github.io/_posts/2024-08-14-properties-of-entropy.md

 which is the Uniform Probability Distribution.

-This means that all entropy is maximum when all outcomes are equally likely.
+This means that entropy is maximum when all outcomes are equally likely.

 Intuitively, the uniform distribution spreads the probabilities evenly across all outcomes thus, achieving the highest possible entropy
 $\log n$ for `n` distinct outcomes